manishdhakal/manishdhakal.github.io/_news/announcement_3.md

 related_posts: false
 ---

-<i> Exploring Transfer Learning in Medical Image Segmentation using Vision-Language Models </i> has been accepted for MIDL 2024.
+<i>"Exploring Transfer Learning in Medical Image Segmentation using Vision-Language Models''</i> &nbsp; has been accepted for MIDL 2024.